 Budget: $2,200,000 (estimated)

 Wes Craven never wanted a sequel for what would become his most successful franchise.

-As far as he was concerned Fred Krueger was a one-off nightmare, a character whose end would be swift and memorable.
+In his mind Fred Krueger was a one-off nightmare, a character whose end would be swift and memorable.
 Others could not afford to be so romantic.
-Before Elm Street New Line Cinema was a small production company which could not match its expenses, and producer Robert Shaye – who had taken a chance on a screenplay which had been passed around with glib disinterest – was smart enough to realise that Craven’s brainchild was a goldmine, a fact that left the director indebted to him.
+Before A Nightmare on Elm Street New Line Cinema was a small production company which could not match its expenses, and producer Robert Shaye – who had taken a chance on a screenplay which had been passed around with glib disinterest – was smart enough to realise that Craven’s brainchild was a goldmine, a fact that left the director indebted to him.

-This led to infamous onset squabbles concerning the direction of the movie, and most notably the final scene.
+This led to infamous onset squabbles concerning the direction of the movie – most notably the final scene.
 Businessman Shaye was beset on a sequel and needed an open ending to advertise as much.
-Craven instead preferred a subtler, dreamlike conclusion that would fit in with the overall tone of his once in a lifetime creation.
-Their compromise was to combine the two, resulting in a quite ridiculous twist which transformed a potential masterpiece into a flawed mainstream triumph.
+Craven instead preferred a subtler, dreamlike conclusion that would fit in with the overall tone of his once-in-a-lifetime creation.
+Their compromise was to combine the two, resulting in a quite ridiculous twist that transformed a potential masterpiece into a flawed mainstream triumph.
 Of course, Krueger went on to become one of the most iconic figures in horror movie history, but over the years the character would lose its cutting edge, his farcical pop culture turn as much a tragedy as it was a commercial coup.

 Still, worse is yet to come.